For Isabel “Belly” Conklin, summer means everything—especially the one where she finally feels seen.

 “Best friends are important.
 They’re the closest thing to a sister you’ll ever have.”

 “She and I were still friends, but not best friends, not like we used to be.
 But we were still friends.
 She’d known me my whole life.
 It’s hard to throw away history.
-It was like you were throwing away a part of yourself.”
+It was like you were throwing away part of yourself.”

-~Jenny Han, The Summer I Turned Pretty, (Character: Isabel Conklin as the narrator), Chapter 28, Pages 186-187
+~Jenny Han, The Summer I Turned Pretty, (Character: Belly Conklin as narrator about Taylor), Theme: Changing Friendships, History, Growing Apart, Identity, Chapter 28, Pages 186-187

 “It’s hard to throw away history.
 It was like you were throwing away a part of yourself.”

-~Jenny Han, The Summer I Turned Pretty, (Character: Isabel Conklin as the narrator), Chapter 28, Pages 186-187
+~Jenny Han, The Summer I Turned Pretty, (Character: Belly Conklin as narrator), Theme: History, Friendship, Identity, Loss, Chapter 28, Pages 186-187

 “She’d known me my whole life.
 It’s hard to throw away history.
 It was like you were throwing a part of yourself.”

-~Jenny Han, The Summer I Turned Pretty, (Character: Isabel Conklin as the narrator), Chapter 28, Pages 187-188
+~Jenny Han, The Summer I Turned Pretty, (Character: Belly Conklin as narrator about Taylor), Theme: History, Friendship, Connection, Chapter 28, Pages 187-188

 “It’s the imperfections that make things beautiful”